tfidfwastaken/gitnotes/week4.md

 This of course, opens up a dangerous rabbit-hole of thoughts.
 The feeling of being the least competent person in the room is not a pleasant one.
 So to remind myself, and those of you reading this who might be in a position similar to mine in the future:

-- The Git community (or any other community for that matter) did not choose you to work on this problem because you will be extremely efficient.
+- My understanding is that the Git community (or any other community for that matter) did not choose you to work on this problem because you will be extremely efficient.
 It is true that they can do what we are doing in a fraction of the time.
 The reason they are doing this is to grow and diversify the community – an investment into their future.
 Your role is not an additive role, it is a multiplicative one.
 Use the platform you are given to help your peers break into Open Source, and build their careers, while making software better for everyone.
 - Reframe your situation (a classic Stoic trick).
 Yes, you will be less accomplished and technically weaker than others in the community, and that means you will improve in a way you couldn't otherwise.
 Being the smartest person in the room will not make you smarter, but being the stupidest one will level you up greatly.

 I'd like to emphasize that the second point is why I am so excited to work with Git.
-I almost feel like I have learnt more useful skills in these 4 weeks than I would at an year in a University (of the level in my vicinity).
+I almost feel like I have learnt more useful skills in these four weeks than I would at an year in a University (of the level in my vicinity).
 This whole thing is unusually out of my comfort zone, and yet I feel at home doing this.
 The technical challenge is something that I have been craving for a really long time, and this is really satisfying that for me.

 Really, a big thanks to the Git community for doing this.
 There are many students across the world with poor access to good quality education (knowledge is thankfully very abundant, thanks to the internet) and high quality hands-on experience.
 Going out of your way to mentor students in a project of this quality is a big deal.